stackchain/Clinical_Trial_Starter/README.md

 Instructions

+1. Create a Directory in your local drive
+2. Clone the file in your local drive
+3. Make sure you have the following dependencies (install if not) fs-extra ganache-cli mocha next next-routes react react-dom semantic-ui-css semantic-ui-react" solc truffle-hdwallet-provider web3

-After downloading the file including the dependencies, run the program using npm run dev
+4. run the program using npm run dev

-Open the browser at localhost:3000
+5. Open the browser at localhost:3000

-Open the Metamask browser extension
+6. Open the Metamask browser extension

-Use the Rinkeby Test Network and make sure you have enough ether.
+7. Use the Rinkeby Test Network and make sure you have enough ether.
 To be able to get ether you can go to https://faucet.rinkeby.io/ and follow the instructions.
 To request for funds, tweet with your Ethereum address pasted into the contents via twitter, facebook and google plus public forum

+8. Start